 Amazon Parrots

-Amazons are parrots belonging to the genus Amazona, distinguishable from other parrots thanks to their fat tails.
-These birds originated from the neotropics, specifically the Caribbean, Mexico, and most of South America.
-Several of these birds have been brought to countries outside their native nations, including Germany, Italy, Portugal, Puerto Rico, South Africa, Spain, Netherlands, and parts of the United States, including California and Miami.
+Amazon parrots, members of the genus Amazona, are easily recognized by their short tails.
+Native to the neotropical regions of the Caribbean, Mexico, and much of South America, these birds have also found homes far beyond their original habitats.
+Countries such as Germany, Italy, Portugal, Puerto Rico, South Africa, Spain, the Netherlands, and various parts of the United States, including California and Miami, host populations of these charismatic parrots.

 Types of Amazon Parrots